SteeltoeOSS/Documentation/api/v4/management/prometheus.md

 ## Instrumentation

 In order for the Prometheus endpoint to return metrics, the application and relevant libraries need to be instrumented.
-This page will cover the basics that Steeltoe has previously configured automatically, and you should refer to the [OpenTelemetry documentation](https://opentelemetry.io/docs/languages/net/instrumentation/) for more information.
+This page will cover the basics for elements that previous versions of Steeltoe configured automatically.
+You should refer to the [OpenTelemetry documentation](https://opentelemetry.io/docs/languages/net/instrumentation/) for more detailed information.

 ### ASP.NET Core